Ayahuasca: Non-traditional use

 In the late 20th century, the practice of ayahuasca drinking began spreading to Europe, North America and elsewhere.
 The first ayahuasca churches, affiliated with the Brazilian Santo Daime, were established in the Netherlands.
 A legal case was filed against two of the Church's leaders, Hans Bogers (one of the original founders of the Dutch Santo Daime community) and Geraldine Fijneman (the head of the Amsterdam Santo Daime community).
 Bogers and Fijneman were charged with distributing a controlled substance (DMT); however, the prosecution was unable to prove that the use of ayahuasca by members of the Santo Daime constituted a sufficient threat to public health and order such that it warranted denying their rights to religious freedom under ECHR Article 9.
 The 2001 verdict of the Amsterdam district court is an important precedent.
 Since then groups that are not affiliated to the Santo Daime have used ayahuasca, and a number of different "styles" have been developed, including non-religious approaches.

 In Peru, retreat centers such as Blue Morpho, founded by Hamilton Souther, in Iquitos began offering ayahuasca ceremonies to foreign visitors around 2004.
 International media coverage brought wider attention to the practice and coincided with the growth of ayahuasca tourism.

-Ayahuasca analogs
+Ayahuasca variants

 Syrian rue seeds can be used to provide an MAOI.

-In modern Europe and North America, ayahuasca analogs are often prepared using non-traditional plants which contain the same alkaloids.
+In modern Europe and North America, ayahuasca analogues (i.e., variants) are often prepared using non-traditional plants which contain the same alkaloids.
 For example, seeds of the Syrian rue plant can be used as a substitute for the ayahuasca vine, and the DMT-rich Mimosa hostilis is used in place of chacruna.
 Australia has several indigenous plants which are popular among modern ayahuasqueros there, such as various DMT-rich species of Acacia.

-The name "ayahuasca" specifically refers to a botanical decoction that contains Banisteriopsis caapi.
+The name "ayahuasca" specifically refers to a decoction that contains Banisteriopsis caapi.

 Brews similar to ayahuasca may be prepared using several plants not traditionally used in South America: